18 Bible Translation Projects in

 TWFTW and Pioneer Bible Translators joined hands to ensure the completion of the New Testament in these 15 languages.

 Candidates from three additional languages have been trained in translation.
-The projects are due to start in 2015 and we partner with The Seed Company in them.
+The projects started in 2015 and we partner with The Seed Company in them.

 16. Ndendeule (146,000)

 Christianity 20% The translators are Richard, Frank and Gideon.

 17. Mpoto (68,000)